dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 ...<<TRUNCATED FOR SPACE>>
 {% endhighlight %}

-As we can see here it no longer <i>looks</i> like a JSON obect.
-Each property of a record gets turned into a `[<path>, <leaf-value>]` as an input for the jq parser.
+As we can see here, it no longer <i>looks</i> like a JSON obect.
+Each property of a record gets turned into `[<path>, <leaf-value>]` as an input for the jq parser.
 That is, each line is a path to a value in the JSON, which can get rather verbose for very nested values.

 So if we are looking for the `title` for each record, we would be interested only in the input:
 {% highlight shell %}
 [[0,"_source","sourceResource","title",0],"Blindman's bluff, c.
 1750-1800"]
 {% endhighlight %}

-Our jq streaming query above then does just that. in the `select()` function that we use to query the stream, we are asking: "check if the element at index 1 of the 0 index of the input equals '_source' and index 2 of the 0 index of the input equals 'sourceResource' and index 3 of the 0 index of the input equals 'title' then return the leaf value of that path, which should be 'Blindman's bluff, c.
-1750-1800'".
+Our jq streaming query above then does just that.
+In the `select()` function that we use to query the stream, we are asking: "check if the element at index 1 of the 0 index of the input equals '_source' and index 2 of the 0 index of the input equals 'sourceResource' and index 3 of the 0 index of the input equals 'title' then return the leaf value of that path" For this item, it should be "Blindman's bluff, c.
+1750-1800".

-Written out, it is not compelling as a set of instructions, but hopefully demonstrating what the parser is seeing in streaming mode is helpful to understand why the query is so different.
+Written out, it is not compelling as a set of instructions, but hopefully demonstrating what the parser is seeing in streaming mode above is helpful to understand why the query logic is so different.

 #### Filtering a Stream

 But say that, instead of picking out a particular value, we would rather return only the whole records that have a particular value for one of its properties.
-In this example, we only want to return the items in the DPLA that are sound recordings, ignoring any thing else that is and image, text, moving image, or physical object.
+In this example, we only want to return the items in the DPLA that are sound recordings, ignoring any thing else that is an image, text, moving image, or physical object.
 We could do that with:

 {% highlight shell %}
 zcat < all.json.gz | jq --stream "fromstream(1|truncate_stream(inputs))" | jq "select(any(._source.sourceResource; .type=="sound"))"`
 {% endhighlight %}

-In this example I am using one more pipe before selecting the items that I want.
-I am also using a the `any(generator; condition)` [built-in function](https://stedolan.github.io/jq/manual/#Builtinoperatorsandfunctions), which allows for quickly applying a specific condition (in this case the `type` of the item returned must be 'sound') to a specified input (in this case the `sourceResource` object in the item).
+In this example, I am using one more pipe before selecting the items that I want.
+I am also using the `any(generator; condition)` [built-in function](https://stedolan.github.io/jq/manual/#Builtinoperatorsandfunctions) in the second invocation of jq, which allows for quickly applying a specific condition (in this case the `type` of the item returned must be 'sound') to a specified input (in this case the `sourceResource` object in the item).

-But before I do that, I want to utilize the `fromstream()` and `truncate_stream()` functions in order to first turn the stream of paths and leaves back into something more like the original JSON object.
+But before I do that, in the first jq invocation, I want to utilize the `fromstream()` and `truncate_stream()` functions in order to first turn the stream of paths and leaves back into a stream of JSON objects.

-If we look at first item outcome of just this part of the command--before making the select--we see the output as:
+If we look at first item that comes out of this initial transformation, we see the output as:

 {% highlight shell %}
 {